magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 ## Start and Stop Functions

 There are two special functions you may include in your PySpigot scripts: `start` and `stop`.
-Both take no parameters.

-If a `start` function is defined in your script, it will be called by PySpigot when the script starts.

-If a `stop` function is defined in your script, it will be called by PySpigot when your script is stopped/unloaded.
+The `start` function is called automatically by PySpigot when your script loads.
+Likewise, the `stop` function is called automatically by PySpigot when your script unloads.
+If your script is unloaded as a result of an error, the `stop` function is *not* called.

+The `start` and `stop` functions can accept either zero or one parameter:

+- If you define one parameter, PySpigot will pass the [Script Object](../managers/scripts.md#the-script-object) to the function.
+This object is the representation of the loaded script at runtime.
+This allows you to obtain information about the script, as well as other key functions, including logging, the script file, and more within the `start` and/or `stop` function.
+- If you define zero parameters, PySpigot will not pass any arguments to the function.

 ???+ notice

-    Both `start` and `stop` are optional, you do not need to define them in your script if they are not needed.
+    The `start` and `stop` functions are optional.
+You do not need to define them in your script if they are not needed.

 ## The `pyspigot.py` Helper Module